 Mindfulness meditation commonly uses the breath as a focus for attention.
 Scientists have shown how the rhythm of breathing coordinates electrical activity in the olfactory cortex, amygdala and hippocampus.
 These areas are associated with smell, emotion and memory respectively.
 The research has indicated how emotional recognition and memory recall is modulated to be more accurate during breathing in through our nose.
 The message?
 Keep breathing in.

-5. Move it.
+5. Move it

 Yes, get off your chair and move.
-Regular daily aerobic exercise boosts memory and helps reduce brain shrinkage.
+Regular daily aerobic exercise boosts recall and helps reduce brain shrinkage.
 It sounds dramatic but simply increasing your daily level of physical activity by walking a minimum of 10,000 steps increases blood flow to your noggin and stimulates the release of BDNF (essential to neuronal health and function), reduces insulin resistance and inflammation, and boosts the size of the hippocampus the area of the brain associated with learning and memory.

 Did I mention that exercise helps memory?
 What are you waiting for – get moving!

 Yes I know, that terrible word meaning you have to do some work.
-Practicing remembering not surprisingly helps you remember better.
+Practising remembering not surprisingly helps you remember better.
 So if you’re forgetting too many things, this is the time to get those mental muscles into action.

 Practice can look like focusing hard on the information you want to remember and then closing the book or article you’ve been reading, and jotting down (by hand) the key points from memory.
 Test yourself on remembering rather than going for the easy solution by looking for the answer on Google.